pmd/pmd/docs/pages/pmd/userdocs/tools/maven.md

 ### Running the pmd plugin

-#### report
+#### Generating a project report

-To include the mvn report in the project reports section add the following lines under the reports element in your pom.xml:
+To include the PMD report in the project reports section add the following lines under the reports element in your pom.xml:

 ``` xml